ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 ShedSkin has local C implementations of all of the core Python library (it can only ``import`` C-implemented modules that someone has written for ShedSkin!).
 For this reason we can't use ``numpy`` in a ShedSkin executable or module, you can pass a Python ``list`` across (and ``numpy`` lets you make a Python ``list`` from an ``array`` type), but that comes with a speed hit.

-The ``complex`` datatype has been implemented in a way that isn't as efficient as it could be (ShedSkin's author - **Mark Darfur SPELLING?** has stated that it could be made much more efficient if there's demand).
+The ``complex`` datatype has been implemented in a way that isn't as efficient as it could be (ShedSkin's author Mark Dufour has stated that it could be made much more efficient if there's demand).
 If we expand the math using some algebra in exactly the same way that we did for the Cython example we get another huge jump in performance:

 ::